ailinnny/final-project/README.md

-# final-project
+# DXARTS 490B Final-project
-LED Cloud-Connected Cloud that changes color based on real time weather data
+LED Connected Cloud that changes color from light blue to dark blue (also the intensity&frequency of the noise)  when touching the sensor